eda-ricercatore/rosario-r/README.md

 [Robinson2011b]
 	Robinson, A. P., and Hamann, J. D. *Forest Analytics with R: An Introduction*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2011.

+[Stevens2009]
+	Stevens, M. H. H. *A Primer of Ecology with R*.
+Use R!
+Springer Science+Business Media, LCC, New York, NY, 2009.

+###	Economics

+[Kleiber2008]
+	Kleiber, C., and Zeileis, A. *Applied Econometrics with R*.
+Use R!
+Springer Science+Business Media, LCC, New York, NY, 2008.

 ###	Genetics

 [Foulkes2009]
 	Foulkes, A. S. *Applied Statistical Genetics with R: For Population-based Association Studies*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2009.

+###	Geometry

+[Claude2008]
+	Claude, J. *Morphometrics with R*.
+Use R!
+Springer Science+Business Media, LCC, New York, NY, 2008.

 ###	Public Health + Health Care